 Similarly, the world is freaking out because Oil fell -20% from recent peaks, even though, when you look at rolling six-month periods over the last 30 years, we experienced a 20% oil drop 14% of the time.
 Meaning, it’s not THAT uncommon.

-So why does it FEEL so much worst?
+So why does it FEEL so much worse?
 Well, over the last year, oil has been trading within a tight $12 range.
 We have a short memory and basically forgot what volatility feels like.
 So, when we get on the kiddy roller coaster we now feel nausea.

 Is $40 oil that unusual?